One @ The Ballet

 The event takes place at Singapore Ballet’s Founder’s Studio.

-The fee for One @ the Ballet is $22 per session.
+The fee for One @ the Ballet is $25 per session.

 Children aged 3 and below are not permitted to attend.
 We recommend this experience for adults and older children who are able to appreciate the content of the sessions.
+Children 4 years and above must purchase a ticket for entry

 Registration is open year-round, but seats are limited.
 Make sure to book early, as sessions tend to fill up quickly.
 Once we reach maximum capacity, registration for that session will close.